What is Continuous Verification?

 Real-time monitoring of deployments either in build, deployment, test, and production generates logs and metrics data.
 Using AI/ML technologies, we analyze for errors and deviations from standards, and tagged with a confidence score validating the health of the release.
 Based on the confidence score, you can make intelligent, automated decisions about the release readiness and take a decision on whether to promote the release or not.
 To know more about how continuous verification of deployments, please read the blog here.

-In this blog, we will discuss how you can use the OpsMx Autopilot platform for Continuous Verification and automated decision-making to promote your software update to the next pipeline stage by analyzing the product logs at the end of the automation test run.
+In this blog, we will discuss how you can use the OpsMx Autopilot platform for Continuous Verification and automated decision-making to promote your software update to the next pipeline stage by analyzing the logs at the end of the automation test run.
 You can integrate Autopilot as a REST service to trigger your analysis

 You can also check the video on the same topic here.

-The risk analysis phase for the release artifacts in your pipeline gets manually triggered by running a script.
+The risk analysis phase for the release artifacts in your Spinnaker pipeline gets manually triggered by running a script.
 The script will display the URL where you can view the progress of the analysis.
 Spinnaker CI/CD pipeline gets manually triggered by running a script.